franneck94/Vscode-C-Cpp-Runner/README.md

 ### Configuration

-The current configuration settings will be stored locally in *".vscode/settings.json"*.
+The configuration settings will be stored locally in *".vscode/settings.json"*.
 ![FoundCompiler](./media/Settings.png)

 Based on the settings, the local *.vscode/c_cpp_properties.json* file is created and will be used by [Microsoft's *C/C++*](https://code.visualstudio.com/docs/cpp/c-cpp-properties-schema-reference) extension for intellisense.
-There, the compiler path, the C/C++ standard, and the included paths are **synced** with these extension settings.
+You don't have to edit this file.

 ### Extension Settings